littleredpolkadot/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
+> When a person enters the frame and the face is visible, the pipeline reliably starts and the servo responds to the tracked arm/hand coordinates.
-1. When does it fail?
+2. When does it fail?
+> If the face is visible but the arm is not (or partially out of frame), the joint coordinates become noisy or inconsistent and the servo moves erratically.
-1. When it fails, why does it fail?
+3. When it fails, why does it fail?
+> MediaPipe / pose model appears to anchor detection on the face; if the face is detected it still outputs coordinates for all keypoints — even ones not visible — producing misleading values.
+The servo uses those coordinates directly, causing incorrect angles.
+(And sometimes, this breaks the prototype arms we made...)
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?
+>At the beginning, the servo often moves erratically.
+If multiple people enter the camera frame, confusion may also occur.

 [Shreya Initial Testing Video](https://drive.google.com/file/d/1xe-Ycy_xJDwAkDrmGmYguij1B5reEs9V/view?usp=sharing)

-Our observations:
+Other observations:
 > - When the user moves their arm slowly and steadily, the prototype seems to move along well with user's arm, however when the user speeds thier motions, the prototype has a harder time reflecting that movement.
 > - The system works best when both arms are in frame and to do so, the user must be pretty far away from the camera and the prototype
 > - The prototype is a littly bulky and often the tape is not enough to keep the the components together.
 Often the second servo will come off the upperarm due to the tape not being strong enough